GLOBAL MARKETS-Equities creep to five-week highs, ignore bond selloff

 Global asset performance http://tmsnrt.rs/2yaDPgn

-(Reporting by Saikat Chatterjee; Additional reporting by Tom Westbrook in Singapore; Editing by Alison Williams)
+(Reporting by Saikat Chatterjee and Tommy Wilkes; Additional reporting by Tom Westbrook in Singapore; Editing by Alison Williams and Chizu Nomiyama)

 ((saikat.chatterjee@thomsonreuters.com; +44-20-7542-1713; Reuters Messaging: saikat.chatterjee.reuters.com@reuters.net))